roboscienceorg/book/source/Terms/PlanarManipulators.rst

    \theta_2 = \tan^{-1}\frac{\pm\sqrt{1-D^2}}{D}

-Note the kinematic equations only involve the position variables and not the velocities so they holonomic constraints.
+Note the kinematic equations only involve the position variables and not the velocities so they are holonomic constraints.

 Let :math:`a_1 = 15`, :math:`a_2 = 10`, :math:`x=10`, :math:`y=8`.
 Find
 :math:`\theta_1` and :math:`\theta_2`: